 Make sure that you also encourage your visitors to subscribe to your newsletter or blog, and to leave comments regarding the post they have just read.
 A great way to encourage commenting is to ask a question as the closing sentence in your blog posts.
 Also, post a comment yourself, and ask your team and colleagues to comment.
 Once you get a conversation started others will want to join in.

 PUSHING THEM TO CONVERSION:

-Thought Leadership pages should include links to (in order of prominence):
+Thought leadership pages should include links to (in order of prominence):

+- 1. Complementary thought leadership content

-- .
-Relevant conversion actions - 3.
-Links to relevant brand pages
+- 2. Relevant conversion actions

+- 3. Links to relevant brand pages